JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 But my brother’s in-law’s always knew how to “kick it up a notch” in their interactions; I always got the general sense they were patronizing me but I sucked it up and tolerated it since during the holidays I would get some decent money or gifts from them.

+So back to the incident…

+***

-So back to the incident: By the time Hanukkah came around that year, my parents were hard-set on not going to any more of the in-laws celebrations.
+By the time Hanukkah came around that year, my parents were hard-set on not going to any more of the in-laws celebrations no matter what.

-My brother—as expected—chastised them for thinking and behaving that way, but I saw their point.
-Why have a supposedly “proper” Hanukkah celebration when the people throwing it were just snooty, bourgeois and  passively nasty to the people they invited?
+My brother—as expected—went out of his way to chastise them for thinking and behaving that way, but I understood their point of view.
+Why go out of your way to have a supposedly “proper” Hanukkah celebration when the people throwing it were just snooty, bourgeois and generally passive-aggresively nasty to the people they invited?

 But I was a young kid and bit idealistic at the time.
 I convinced my dad and mom that not going to the in-laws Hanukkah celebration was not nice.
 Not nice to who?
 I dunno.
 But in general, to me—as a kid—it seemed not nice.
 And being nice was important, right?